How well do you deal with rejection?

 As I’m currently in the process of job hunting, I’ve had to deal with a lot of rejection lately.

 I recently had two job interviews.
 The interviews went well and I was feeling confident and hopeful.
 Both companies said they would get back to me within the week.

 By the end of the next Wednesday, I received the dreaded email from one company saying I didn’t get through to the next round.

 Trying to be proactive I emailed the other company to follow up.
 They said they would call me at a certain time.
 I started to get excited.
-I’ve learnt from job hunting, that emails are usually bad but phone calls are usually good.
+I’ve learned from job hunting, that emails are usually bad but phone calls are usually good.

-Unfortunately this was not one of those good phone calls.
+Unfortunately, this was not one of those good phone calls.
 I didn’t get the job.

 I was disappointed.
 I was gutted because I really wanted that particular job.
 I felt the sting of rejection.